eclipse-archived/ceylon/compiler-java/README.md

 the compiler to figure out each class's full name.
 It is a colon-separated path, much like javac's -sourcepath argument.

+You can add -rep arguments to add module repositories.
+Note that this is currently limited to local folders.

 Running your Ceylon program
 ---------------------------